-If you are called up to active duty, from either the public or the private sector, you are guaranteed your job and additional rights when you return to your job, under the Uniformed Service Employment and Reemployment Rights Act of 1994, (USERRA), Title 38 of the U.S. Code of 4301.
+If you are called up to active duty from either the public or the private sector you are guaranteed your job and additional rights when you return to your job under the Uniformed Service Employment and Reemployment Rights Act of 1994 (USERRA) Title 38 of the U.S. Code of 4301.
 So long as before activation you give advance notice to the employer, you are not gone for more than five years, you receive an honorable or general discharge, and you promptly return to work, you are protected.
 Essentially USERRA provides that you have the same job and benefits as when you left.
-It is as though you never left.
-For more information, please see page 19 or: www.dol.gov/elaws/vets/userra/userra.asp.
+For more information, please see page 19 or: www.dol.gov/elaws/vets/userra/userra.asp